The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The solution is obtained by a simultaneous minimization with respect to all track parameters (order of millions) and alignment parameters (about three thousand for VXD alignment) using the Millepede II \cite{Blobel:2002new} algorithm.
 The simultaneous fit ensures all correlations among alignment parameters are properly taken into account.
 With a track sample in a broad topology (cosmic tracks combined with tracks from $e^+e^-$ collisions), the "weak modes" (poorly controlled systematic detector deformations like twist) can be sufficiently constrained.
 With the full Belle II detector, the VXD alignment is performed simultaneously with the alignment of CDC layers.

 The position and orientation of individual sensors (and ladders or half-shells) is characterized by six rigid body parameters: three shifts ($u$, $v$, $w$) and three rotations ($\alpha, \beta, \gamma$).
 To accommodate sensor deformation, their surface is described using two-dimensional Legendre polynomials with three quadratic parameters (${P_{02}, P_{11}, P_{20}}$) and four cubic parameters (${P_{03}, P_{12}, P_{21}, P_{30}}$).
 The sensor alignment parameters are illustrated in figure~\ref{fig:C7_alignment_sensor} (see also figure~\ref{fig:C2_local_coordinates}).

 The alignment procedure was performed and validated during several stages of detector construction and installation, leading to several optimizations.
-Cosmic data samples have been studied during standalone SVD and combined PXD+SVD commissioning runs.
+Cosmic data samples were studied during stand-alone SVD and combined PXD+SVD commissioning runs.
 Following the VXD installation, both the cosmic tracks and tracks from $e^+e^-$ collisions were processed for alignment purposes.
 At the beginning of the tests, only the rigid body parameters were considered.
 But validation algorithms indicated substantial effects caused by deformations (figure \ref{fig:C7_alignment_surface}) of origami sensors (middle-ladder sensors of layer 4, 5 and 6).
-The reconstruction framework was extended to correct for deformation effects, and the quadratic and cubic surface parameters have been introduced into the alignment procedure.
+The reconstruction framework was extended to correct for deformation effects, and the quadratic and cubic surface parameters were introduced into the alignment procedure.
 Their final impact on the residual distribution for one of the used sensors can be found in figure \ref{fig:C7_alignment_surface}.

-In order to verify and monitor time dependence of alignment parameters, a dedicated validation procedure has been developed \cite{Kandra:calibration, Kandra:k2019b}.
+In order to verify and monitor time dependence of alignment parameters, a dedicated validation procedure was developed \cite{Kandra:calibration, Kandra:k2019b}.
 During the spring and summer 2019 data taking periods, Belle~II collected about 5.6 fb$^{-1}$ in 1200 runs.
 Within these periods all the alignment parameters were validated and monitored.
-An example of validation plot can be found in figure \ref{fig:C7_alignment_validation} -- the alignment parameters fluctuate within a range of $\pm10 \mum$.
+An example of validation plot can be found in figure \ref{fig:C7_alignment_validation} -- the alignment parameters fluctuate within a range of $\pm \qty{10}{\um}$.

-\lvltwosection{Track finding and reconstruction performance} \editor{Eugenio}
+\lvltwosection{Track Finding and Reconstruction Performance} \editor{Eugenio}

 The SVD information is necessary to improve the overall track finding efficiency as well as the determination of track parameters at the \acrshort{IP}.